Robert Bales: Kandahar massacre

 A senior military official said Bales had been drinking alcohol with two other soldiers on the night of the shootings, in violation of military rules in combat zones.
 According to Defense Secretary Leon Panetta, Bales acknowledged the killings and "told individuals what happened" immediately after being captured.
 Minutes later, he refused to speak with investigators and asked for an attorney.
-Bales' civilian Seattle-based attorney, John Henry Browne, later said, "I don't know that the government is going to prove much.
+Browne later said, "I don't know that the government is going to prove much.
 There's no forensic evidence.
 There's no confession."
 Browne met with Bales on March 19 and claims that his client remembers "very little" of the event.
 At the time of November 5, 2012, Browne refused to give any concrete information on this topic for fear of the Army kicking him off the case for "disclosing still classified information."
 However, in May 2013, Browne said his client would confess to the massacre in return for avoiding the death penalty.

-In an interview about the investigation with an army intelligence officer, it stated that crime scene evidence, specifically that of shot patterns, was being looked at to determine the true nature of the crime.
+An interview about the investigation with an Army intelligence officer stated that crime scene evidence, specifically that of shot patterns, was being looked at to determine the true nature of the crime.
 The officer stated that, as a sniper, "Bales is trained to wait for his shot and quietly blend back into his surroundings.
 But, allegedly, he went contrary to his strongest skillset.
 He burst into the open, fired up close, and stayed at the scene."
 The officer deemed this "incomprehensible behavior" and stated that the investigation was ruling out nothing as possible influences in Bales' motivation.

 In alternative theories to the massacre, villagers said that the crime was committed by more than one soldier.
-A woman by the name of Bibi Massoma claims that two Americans entered the room- one of them shot her husband while the other shot her six month old baby.
+A woman by the name of Bibi Massoma claims that two Americans entered the room - one shot her husband while the other shot her six-month-old baby.
 Villagers in the area are also confused as to how a lone sniper was responsible for the killings in both the Balandi and Alkozai villages, since they were a 30-minute walk apart, in addition to having to sneak off base, past Special Forces troops, patrols and military surveillance measures.

 Detention

 After his arrest, Bales was transferred out of Afghanistan, stopping at a U.S. military base in Kuwait.
 His stop in Kuwait upset the Kuwaiti government, as they had heard about the Bales case from news reports before being informed by the U.S. government.
 According to an unnamed official: "When they learned about it, the Kuwaitis blew a gasket and wanted him out of there."

 On March 16, 2012, Bales was flown from Kuwait to the Midwest Joint Regional Correctional Facility in Fort Leavenworth, Kansas.
 According to U.S. Army Colonel James Hutton, Chief of Media Relations, Bales was being held in special housing in his own cell, and was able to go outside the cell "for hygiene and recreational purposes".

-On March 19, 2012, Bales met with Seattle-based attorney John Henry Browne at Fort Leavenworth, Kansas, prison.
+On March 19, 2012, Bales met with Browne at Fort Leavenworth, Kansas, prison.